 He broke the NBA's glass ceiling for Israeli athletes, becoming a beloved pioneer who carried his nation's flag onto basketball's biggest stage.

-Omri Casspi's journey from the coastal city of Holon to the hardwood of the NBA is a story of national pride.
-Drafted in 2009 by the Sacramento Kings, he didn't just become a player; he became a symbol, the first Israeli to be selected in the first round and to play significant minutes in the league.
-His relentless energy and trademark three-point celebrations made him a fan favorite in Sacramento, Cleveland, and Golden State.
-More than his stats, his impact was cultural, serving as a bridge between American sports and Israeli fans, and inspiring a generation of kids in his home country to dream bigger.
-His career, which spanned a decade and included a memorable stint with the Warriors, cemented his status as a trailblazer who opened doors simply by walking through them.
+Omri Casspi became the first Israeli drafted in the NBA first round in 2009, playing significant minutes for the Sacramento Kings.
+From the coastal city of Holon, his relentless energy and trademark three-point celebrations made him a fan favorite in Sacramento, Cleveland, and Golden State.
+His impact was cultural, serving as a bridge between American sports and Israeli fans, inspiring a generation of kids in his home country.
+His decade-long career included a memorable stint with the Warriors.
+Casspi opened doors simply by walking through them.

 1981–1996